Euro zone bailout for Spain hobbled by technicalities

 BRUSSELS In its scramble to get ahead of the sovereign debt crisis and shore up Spain's struggling banks before Greek elections, Europe may well have succeeded in tying itself in knots.

-While a positive move in principle, the euro zone's offer to lend Spain up to 100 billion euros ($125 billion) to recapitalize its banks could even worsen its problems because of growing doubts about the wisdom of holding Spanish debt.
+While a positive move in principle, the euro zone's offer to lend Spain up to 100 billion euros (80 billion pounds) to recapitalise its banks could even worsen its problems because of growing doubts about the wisdom of holding Spanish debt.

 The uncertainty stems from where the currency bloc is going to source the money to lend to Spain.